trimbleava/philippine/README.md

 Your public key has been saved in /c/Users/Beheen.Trimble/.ssh/id_ed25519.pub
 ```
 ### Adding your ssh key to the ssh-agent
-In a new **admin elevated PowerShell window**, ensure the ssh-agent is running.
+In a new **admin elevated PowerShell window**, ensure the ssh-agent is running:
 ```
 # Start the ssh-agent in the background
 Get-Service -Name ssh-agent | Set-Service -StartupType Manual Start-Service ssh-agent
 ```
-In a terminal window without elevated permissions, add your SSH private key to the ssh-agent
+In a terminal window without elevated permissions, add your SSH private key to the ssh-agent:

 `ssh-add c:/Users/YOU/.ssh/id_ed25519 (i.e.) C:\Users\Beheen.Trimble\.ssh`

-Add the SSH public key to your account on GitHub
+Add the SSH public key to your account on GitHub:

-- ssh clone: git clone git@github.com:trimbleava/philippine.git
+`ssh clone: git clone git@github.com:trimbleava/philippine.git`